-The Food and Drink Federation (FDF) announced a pledge to treble apprenticeships in the food and drink industry and grow value-added food and drink exports by a third by 2020 in December 2015.
+The Food and Drink Federation (FDF) announced a pledge to treble the apprenticeship workforce in the food and drink industry by 2020.

 Announced at FDF's President's Reception 2015, the new pledge will see the total

-apprenticeship workforce in the sector increase from 1% to 3% against a 2013/14
+apprenticeship workforce in the sector increase from 1% to 3%.
+The target

 address a looming skills shortage.